henneberger/typekin/README.md

 # Object Graphs and Structural Typing in Java

 This gives Java a way to handle partial representations of data model while remaining type safe.
-Types are generated at compile time via annotations and are based on usage.
+Types are generated at compile time via annotations.

 ```java
 public class Main {